Linda Willem

 Professor - Spanish, Modern Language Center

 Linda M. Willem is the Betty Blades Lofton Professor of Spanish and teaches in the Department of Modern Languages, Literatures & Cultures.
 She holds a PH.D. from UCLA in Spanish Language and Literature.
 Her primary area of specialization is 19th-century Spanish literature. with a secondary research focus on Spanish film.
-Among her book-length publications are a monograph on the novels of Benito Pérez Galdós with the University of North Carolina Press and a collection of Carlos Saura's interviews, which she compiled, translated, and edited for the University of Mississippi Press's Conversations with Filmmakers Series.
+Among her six book-length publications are a monograph on the novels of Benito Pérez Galdós with the University of North Carolina Press and a collection of Carlos Saura's interviews, which she compiled, translated, and edited for the University of Mississippi Press's Conversations with Filmmakers Series.
 Her latest book (Adapting Spanish Classics for the New Millennium: The Nineteenth-Century Novel Remediated) from Palgrave-Macmillan examines radical 21st-century adaptations (in film, television, theater, opera and the graphic novel) of 19th-century Spanish novels.
 She has published over 40 articles on Spanish literature, film, television, and adaptation in peer-reviewed journals and in book collections published by university presses.
 She also has presented her work at numerous national and international conferences, and is the recipient of four NEH (National Endowment for the Humanities) awards.